jlukosky/jlukosky/_posts/2019-06-11-Heading-for-disaster-correcting-heading-levels-in-page-footers-and-asides.md

 The footer element implicitly has the contentinfo landmark role.
 Contentinfo landmarks identify common information at the bottom of each page within a website.
 This information typically includes copyright information and links to privacy and accessibility policies.
 The content applies site-wide, not to each page specifically.
 If headings are used in the footer  (or contentinfo landmark), begin these with level 2 as well.

-To read more about heading, [W3C's Headings tutorial](https://www.w3.org/WAI/tutorials/page-structure/headings/#main-heading-before-navigation) is a great start.
+To read more about proper heading structures, [W3C's Headings tutorial](https://www.w3.org/WAI/tutorials/page-structure/headings/#main-heading-before-navigation) is a great start.